1f349/int-byte-utils/README.md

 This bit would be located in the last byte of the written data as the second most significant byte.

 There is also a reduced format that moves the sign bit to the second most significant bit of the first byte, the 7th bit of the uinteger.
-This allows for the negative numbers to have a smaller footprint similar to their positive counterparts.
+This allows for the negative numbers to have a smaller footprint similar to their positive counterparts as the sign bit does not have to be at the most significant bit of a uint.

 ## License
 BSD 3-Clause - (C) 1f349 2025